cultureandempire/cultureandempire.github.io/README.md

 Happily, in my experience, this process also works in reverse.
 When we can construct our own lives, we generally become happier, more productive, and more discerning.
 The easy dogmas of the past are broken down and a form of wisdom based on uncovering objective truths takes their place.
 Like planting a forest tree by tree, it's a slow and almost invisible process and one that is, for me, absolutely key to understanding the digital society.
 Freedom -- which I define as the capacity to do interesting and useful things with other people -- makes us better people.
 And the digital society is truly a society of freedom.

-When we spend a lot of time online, we can know many more people than ever before.
+When we spend a lot of time on line, we can know many more people than ever before.
 Our social networks used to be small, limited by our memories for names and faces.
 Today, our mobile phone and email contact lists are vast, and we can get to know hundreds -- even thousands -- of people on a first name basis.

 So digital society is more connected than the old industrial society, and its members are more mobile, more interested, better informed, more critical and independent, and more able to react quickly to new events and opportunities.
 Planning and habit are redundant; instead, we keep our phones switched on, which beep when we get mail.
 Our social reaction time has dropped from weeks and days to minutes and seconds.
-This happens both online, with new communities springing up rapidly around new challenges and opportunities, and in the real world, with mobile crowds responding rapidly to events in the streets.
+This happens both on-line, with new communities springing up rapidly around new challenges and opportunities, and in the real world, with mobile crowds responding rapidly to events in the streets.

 ## The Economic Quickening